 The main reason for insufficient brightness in production is that the temperature of the melt drops too much during the glue injection process, which makes the surface of the melt not shiny enough, and the fluidity becomes poor, and the contact between the melt and the mold surface is not close enough.
 In this way, the shiny mold surface is not faithfully displayed by the plastic injection molded part.

 To improve the surface brightness or transparency of the plastic injection molded part, it must be ensured that the melt cannot be cooled too fast when filling the mold, and it must have good fluidity.
 Therefore, the melt temperature and mold temperature have a significant impact on the appearance of the plastic injection molded part.

-When we raise the mold temperature to above 50 degrees (it will feel a little hot when touching the mold by hand), for injection molding ABS, HIPS, PP, PVC and other commonly used plastics, plastic injection molded parts with bright surface or excellent transparency can be obtained with just normal melt temperature.
+When we raise the mold temperature to above 50 degrees (it will feel a little hot when touching the mold by hand), for injection molding ABS, HIPS, PP, PVC and other commonly used plastics, the plastic injection molding products with bright surface or excellent transparency can be obtained with just normal melt temperature.
 If it is injection molding PC material, the mold temperature needs to be higher, preferably above 80 degrees.

 However, the increase in mold temperature also has a certain limit.
-For example, when the mold temperature of hard rubber such as ABS and HIPS exceeds 80 degrees (when touching, you will feel it very hot), or the mold temperature of PC material exceeds 120°C, the plastic injection molded part is prone to shrinkage and other problems, and the production cycle will become too long as a result.
+For example, when the mold temperature of hard rubber such as ABS and HIPS exceeds 80 degrees (when touching, you will feel it very hot), or the mold temperature of PC material exceeds 120°C, the plastic injection molded part such as the automotive plastic parts mould is prone to shrinkage and other problems, and the production cycle will become too long as a result.

-On the contrary, if the plastic injection molded part needs a matte effect, lowering the melt temperature and mold temperature will also have a certain effect.
+On the contrary, if the plastic injection moulding services needs a matte effect, lowering the melt temperature and mold temperature will also have a certain effect.
 However, the mold surface must be sandblasted or etched, which is the most important prerequisite to ensure the matte effect.